Personal Terms

 It's important for you to understand how your account works, so if you'd like more information you might find it helpful to read our FAQs.
 (The FAQs don't form part of our agreement with you.)

-2. Using money in your account
+2. Using money in my account

-- send money to and receive money from other Revolut accounts and non-Revolut accounts;
+• send money to and receive money from other Revolut accounts and non-Revolut accounts;

-- change money from one currency to another (we call this a currency exchange).
+• change money from one currency to another (we call this a currency exchange).
 The currencies available might change occasionally;

-- view information about and manage your account.
+• view information about and manage your account.

 3. Can I open a Revolut account?

-- when an Antisocial Force is found to be substantially involved in the management of your entity
+• when an Antisocial Force is found to be substantially involved in the management of your entity

-- when you are engaged in socially condemnable relationship with an Antisocial Force
+• when you are engaged in socially condemnable relationship with an Antisocial Force

 A Foreign PEPs is a person falling under any of the following 1) to 3):

-1) A person who falls under any of the following
+1) A person who falls under any of the following in a foreign country

 (1) A Head of Government.